Your Right to Know: Ultraprocessed Foods 101

 • What's the difference between processed and ultraprocessed food?

-Isn't it obvious which food is ultraprocessed?
+Isn't it obvious which foods are ultraprocessed?

 Are the 'healthy' foods you buy secretly ultra-processed?